eyasulegesse/simple-html-site/Readme.md

-### to test the application you have to follow the following steps :-
+### To test the application you have to follow the following steps :-

 1.install web server like xampp or wamp